idameitil/polyphenol-oxidases/README.md

 Aligned sequences were downloaded `data/pfam/PF00264.alignment.uniprot`.

+(New) The alignment is converted to fasta: `seqconverter -I stockholm -O fasta data/pfam/PF00264.alignment.uniprot > data/pfam/PF00264.alignment.uniprot.fa`.
+The output file is copied to `data/pfam/PF00264-trimmed.fa` where gaps are removed.

 The alignment is cleaned from columns with insertions by running python `src/data-collection/clean-hmm-alignment.py`.
 This created the fasta file `data/pfam/PF00264.alignment.uniprot-cleaned.fa`.

 A trimmed fasta was made: `data/pfam/PF00264.alignment.uniprot-nogaps.fa` by removing all gaps from the alignment.